-Kim started off by reminding everybody that six years ago yesterday, on September 9, 2008, Lehman Brothers declined 45 percent to 7.79 a share because a rescue deal with a Korean bank failed.
-Lehman’s stock was down 80 percent year-to-date, and its latest stumble caused the Dow to drop 280 points.
-10-year Treasuries were trading at 3.62 percent and two-years were at 2.23 percent, numbers considered sky-high, now.
+Kim started off by reminding everybody that six years ago yesterday, on September 9, 2008, Lehman Brothers declined 45% to 7.79 a share because a rescue deal with a Korean bank failed.
+Lehman’s stock was down 80% year-to-date, and its latest stumble caused the Dow to drop 280 points.
+10-year Treasuries were trading at 3.62% and two-years were at 2.23%, numbers considered sky-high, now.

-The months that followed saw the Lehman bankruptcy, AIG, Fannie Mae, Freddie Mac, Bank of America buying Merrill Lynch, JP Morgan buying Washington Mutual, Wells Fargo buying Wachovia.
-It was what Kim described as a “never-ending spiral of despair that resulted in the cavalry of central bank interventions, led by the Federal Reserve.”
-From this, we saw TARP, the AIG, Freddie and Fannie bailouts, and QE1, QE2 and QE3.
-From all that, Kim said, we are now at a major inflection point.
+In the months that followed – the Lehman bankruptcy, AIG, Fannie Mae, Freddie Mac, Bank of America buying Merrill Lynch, JP Morgan buying Washington Mutual, Wells Fargo buying Wachovia…it was what Kim described as a “never-ending spiral of despair that resulted in the cavalry of central bank interventions, led by the Federal Reserve.”
+From that, we saw TARP, the AIG, Freddie and Fannie bailouts, and QE1, QE2 and QE3.
+From all that, Kim said, we are now a major inflection point.

 The first major sign of recovery, Kim said, is improving employment.
 Jobs are slowly trending back and have nearly returned to where they were pre-crisis.
-Unemployment rose to 10.2 percent in 2009, and in 2014, it’s declined to 6.1 percent.
+Unemployment rose to 10.2% in 2009, and in 2014, it’s declined to 6.1%.
 Yes, Kim admitted, the quality of these jobs is not that great in many cases.
 Yes, participating rates are the lowest in two generations.
 “I get all that,” Kim said, smiling.
 “But I suggest that from November 2009 to today, there has been a dramatic recovery in our labor picture.
 Europe and Japan would salivate for these improvements.”